chris-wood/draft-arc/draft-yun-cfrg-arc.md

 ## Presentation Proof {#presentation-proof}

-The presentation proof is a proof of knowledge of (m1, r, z) used in the presentation, and a proof that the counter used to make the tag is in the range of [0, presentationLimit).
+The presentation proof is a proof of knowledge of (m1, r, z) used in the presentation, and a proof that the nonce used to make the tag is in the range of [0, presentationLimit).

 Statements to prove:

 ~~~
 1. m1Commit = m1 * U + z * generatorH
 2. V = z * X1 - r * generatorG
-3. G.HashToGroup(presentationContext, "Tag") = m1 * tag + counter * tag
+3. G.HashToGroup(presentationContext, "Tag") = m1 * tag + nonce * tag
 4. m1Tag = m1 * tag
 ~~~